hackolade/docs/Studio/Createyourfirstdatamodel.md

 &nbsp;

-When adding new field DOB, we can see taht a description can be added as well as a format to create a constraint for the field:
+When adding new field DOB, we can see that a description can be added as well as a format to create a constraint for the field:

 ![Tutorial - atttribute string properties](<lib/Tutorial%20-%20atttribute%20string%20properties.png>)